Robrowno/guess-the-number/README.md

 3. Coin-Toss: A bonus program that simulates 'flipping a coin' with the computer.

-This application explores the posibilites of automation with Python, handling user inputs and random outcomes through the use of functions.
+This application explores the posibilites of automation with Python, handling user inputs and random outcomes through the use of classes and functions.

 The desired goals from the perspective of myself and for the player reflects this.
 I want to demonstrate what can be done with Python through the aim of creating 3 programs that can simulate random game events that the user is likely to have played in real life, whether attempting to guess a number that their friend was thinking of to flipping a coin to decide on who goes first in a game.